 5. If It’s in the Cloud, It’s Safe

-JT’s Cloud Back-up solution improves on this by offering unlimited backup retention for data, backing up as often as every five minutes — company-wide and without interruption.
+JT’s Cloud Backup solution improves on this by offering unlimited back-up retention for data, backing up as often as every five minutes — company-wide and without interruption.
 Meaning the window for data to be permanently lost is vastly reduced.

 These Myths are Dangerous

 Any one of these myths poses a serious risk to your operations because they create a false sense of security.
-Now you understand the pitfalls, you can also begin to see how they could affect your business, increasing downtime and costs and affecting the service you provide to customers.
+Now you understand the pitfalls, you can begin to see how they could affect your business, increasing downtime and costs and affecting the service you provide to customers.

-JT Cloud Backup, delivered in partnership with Ekco, offers integration with a range of DR and backup solution providers – including Zerto, Veeam, StorageCraft, Ahsay and Asigra – so we can mix and match technologies to build a bespoke solution that fits requirements across your entire business.
+JT Cloud Backup, delivered in partnership with Ekco, offers integration with a range of DR and back-up solution providers – including Zerto, Veeam, StorageCraft, Ahsay and Asigra – so we can mix and match technologies to build a bespoke solution that fits requirements across your entire business.
 We can also help you balance operational priorities with budget constraints depending on the data or application, who needs it and what it means for your business to be without it.

 By carefully analysing your current infrastructure, we will identify and resolve problems with your business continuity provisions before disaster strikes.
 We can also audit your needs to deliver a plan that aligns compliance, risk, user experience and cost.
-And we’ll also help you test your DR plans regularly to ensure they remain fit for purpose.
+We’ll also help you test your DR plans regularly to ensure they remain fit for purpose.

 To learn more about our services and how JT Cloud Backup can help your business maintain operations in any situation, get in touch with the team today: